 When the pandemic hit, many manufacturers found themselves unable to complete regulatory scheduled audits and inspections due to stay-home orders, which made them incapable of visiting sites.

 Many manufacturers can tell that a safe factory is a productive factory.
-By eliminating preventable work-related injuries, employees can give more than 103 000 000 days of production.
-Therefore, manufacturers that give great attention to safety will be rewarded with better production and high profit.
+Manufacturers that place great importance on safety will be rewarded with better production and high profit.

 To improve safety performance, manufacturing teams should have better insights into where, when, and why injuries are happening.
 Having reliable safety data in one place and making it accessible through dashboards, is how you eliminate injuries, by having decisions made based on a complete picture of risks.

 And to make sure you are not missing anything, EHS allows workers at all levels to report issues and concerns, and this automates the process of notifying the right person, having an investigation, and managing a corrective and preventive action plan.